 - Nutrition labeling

-HPM attorneys advise on the regulatory status of specific ingredients for use in foods and dietary supplements, and assist in the development of global regulatory strategies for the introduction of new food ingredients.
+We advise on the regulatory status of specific ingredients for use in foods and dietary supplements, and help develop global regulatory strategies for the introduction of new food ingredients.
+HPM helps clients prepare:

 - GRAS notifications

 - Threshold of regulation exemption petitions for indirect food additives (including food packaging materials)

 - Color additive petitions